 Step 1.
 Prepare the design

 Choose the design you want.
-You can use a photograph you have taken, a wording, or a design you have created or a picture you have downloaded from free photo sharing websites like pixabay.com.
+You can use a photograph you have taken, a wording, or a design you have created or a picture you have taken from free photo sharing websites like pixabay.com.

 One thing you need to know when you decide on your design is that anything that is white in your desing will appear as the background color of your clothing – this is because there is no white color in your inkjet printer.